 Top things to see and do at Aira Force

-Discover a place full of adventure, and make special memories with the whole family this autumn at Aira Force.
+Discover a place full of adventure, and make special memories with the whole family this winter at Aira Force.
 From splashing through streams and hiding behind towering trees in the woods to becoming a red squirrel detective, we’ve got the lot.

 Avoid the crowds

 Our busiest times at Aira Force are between 11am and 3pm.
 Our car parks can fill up fast at these times and spaces can be limited.
 For the best chance of finding a parking space, we recommend arriving outside of our peak times.

 Our little natural play area just beyond the car park, next to the picnic field, is a great place for kids to make their own fun while you enjoy a relaxing bite to eat.
 They can test their balance on fallen trees, leap from log to log and have a go at climbing.

 We’ve got some fantastic picnic spots for those warmer days.
 Roll out the rug by the lake, on the Glade or find a spot at one of our picnic benches and enjoy your snack.
 Pick up cakes and drinks from our tea-room kiosk for a feast in a flash.

 Red squirrels are in danger of extinction in England, but Aira Force woodland not only provides an opportunity for you to see them in the wild but also provides a safe haven for our little furry friends and hugely increases the public awareness of their plight.
 Stay alert and keep your eyes open to see if you can spot a red squirrel on your walk.

 Top Tip – the best time to spot a squirrel is early in the day when there are fewer people around.